sanskrit/raw_etexts_english/blogs/manasataramgini/2008-08-05_a-poem-of-the-muni.md

 +++
-title = "A poem by thexa0muni"
+title = "A poem by the muni"

 +++
 That muni, enlightened in the lore, but leading the ways of a vrAtya